OrkhanElchuev/Gardener-Game/README.md

 ![](Images/StartMenu.png)
 ![](Images/OptionsMenu.png)
 ![](Images/GamePlay.png)
+## To Play the Game
+If you want to play the game on your browser, please visit [Gardener](https://orkhan.itch.io/gardener) Open in your PC or laptop and play the game without downloading.
+In case if you want to play it on mobile Device, you might want to download the apk file for better experience.
+If you run the game on WebGL through your mobile device you might face problems with resolutions.
 ## Tools used while developing this project
 - Unity.
 - Visual Studio Code.
 Coding in C# Programming Language.